How Soy Biobased Products Benefit the U.S. Economy

 Citing biobased products as one of the fastest growing economic sectors in the world, 98 counties in Arkansas, Kentucky, Mississippi, Missouri and Tennessee have launched a regional strategy to support the development of biobased products in the Mississippi Delta.

 Biobased Manufacturers, like Textile Management Associates (TMA), have their own positive economics to tell.
 Through its use of polyols manufactured from American-grown soybeans, TMA’s Universal Textiles Technologies (UTT) replaces petrochemicals traditionally used in polyurethane carpet backings for the last 30 years.
 UTT’s soy-based backings displace millions of pounds of petrochemicals each year, while showing no increase in cost, resulting in a cost-neutral environmentally responsible solution for customers.
-This has driven demand for their products, such as Signature Crypton Carpet® and AstroTurf®.
+This has driven demand for their products, such as Signature Crypton Carpet®.
 TMA companies were able to grow their workforce by 10 percent in the last three years in contrast to the overall unemployment rate of 11 to 12 percent in the Northwest Georgia area.